sharadalt/sharadalt.github.io/_portfolio/blocipedia.md

 <br />

-Once you click on that magic button get started, that's it! you are inside  Blocipedia !
+Once you click on that magic button get started, that's it! you are inside  Micropedia !

 Not only you can create public wikis but also can edit, show and delete your own creation.
-According to Blocipedia roles, Now you are a 'standard user'.
+According to Micropedia roles, Now you are a 'standard user'.

 <div class="boxed" style="width: 100%; text-align: left;">
     <img src="/img/blocipedia_standard_user.PNG"/>